 - Stock levels (do SKUs have adequate metadata?)

-- Updated refund/return rules
+- Updated refund and return rules

 - Carrier performance changes